-- Building Your Evaluation: - Generally, as soon as one year's summative evaluation is finished, the board and superintendent should meet to collaborate on structure and substance of the upcoming year's evaluation - It is important not to skip this step or to take for granted that a superintendent agrees with the board's desire to utilize particular data. - Timelines for periodic feedback during the year should also be built in. - I recommend a confirming letter to the superintendent that outlines the structure adopted. - Formal Evaluation: Generally occurs in January or February.
+- ► Building Your Evaluation: - Generally, as soon as one year's summative evaluation is finished, the board and superintendent should meet to collaborate on structure and substance of the upcoming year's evaluation - Adopting "Goals and Objectives" and reviewing how those fit with any strategic plan the District has in place. - It is important not to skip this step or to take for granted that a superintendent agrees with the board's desire to utilize particular data. - ▶ Timelines for periodic feedback during the year should also be built in. - ▶ I recommend a confirming letter to the superintendent that outlines the structure adopted. - ▶ Formal Evaluation: Generally occurs in January or February.
 This allows evaluation to occur with enough time to make employment/contract decisions for the following year.